 Probably the most important customization feature I noticed with Carrot was the ability to create detailed submission forms.

-As a land investor, there are some very specific pieces of information I need to get from the people who submit their information on my site.
-With a service like Carrot, I can customize the heck out of these submission forms.
-In my case, this capability is a must for a buying website.
+As a land investor, I need to get specific information from the people who submit their information on my site.
+With a service like Carrot, I can customize the heck out of these submission forms, which is a must for a buying website.

 Along with that, Carrot also gives you the ability to customize a lot of other things, like the following: